 What does anti-TG do to us?

-One does not apparently see a connection between the presence of anti-TG and severity of AITD.
-This is what most texts say.
+Most texts claim that we don’t see a connection between the presence of anti-TG and severity of AITD.
+But I think this will change.
 But anti-TG does play a role in thyroid auto immunity.
 One can give animals AITD by injecting them with anti-TG.
 And pregnant women with high serum anti-TG are more likely to get postpartum thyroiditis.
-(1) So totally innocent it is not.
+(1)

 I also finally found a study on the connection between anti-TG levels and severity of symptoms in AITD.
 Which made me very excited at first, but then I saw it was one of the many bad thyroid studies.
 Where people are so low on their thyroid levels, it’s really impossible to draw any conclusions.(8) I decided to include this study anyway.
 These were people diagnosed with Hashimotos who were not taking thyroid medicine.
 But they should have.
 The mean TSH was 3,7, the mean FT4 11,9 pmol/L, T3 1,55 nmol/L. Normal range for T3 is 0,9 to 2,8 nmol/L. 1.55 is LOW.
 As is the FT4.